-Aggregate fees billed to the Company for the fiscal years ended December 31, 2004 and 2003 represent fees billed by the Company's independent auditor,

-Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, "Deloitte & Touche").
+Aggregate fees billed to the Company for the fiscal years ended December 31, 2005 and 2004 represent fees billed by the Company's independent auditor, Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, "Deloitte & Touche").

-Fiscal Voar Ended
+Fiscal Year Fiscal Year Ended (in thousands)

-(in thousands)
+(in thous

-2004 2003
+2005 2004

-Audit Fees(1) \$7,544 \$4,753
+Audit Fees(1) \$7,454 \$ 7,544

-Audit-Related Fees(2) 946 758
+Audit-Related Fees(2) 1,852 1,347

 Tax Fees(3)

-Tax Compliance Services 314 1,736
+Tax Compliance Services 699 740

-Tax Planning Services 80 105
+Tax Planning Services 82 80

-394 1,841
+781 820

-All Other Fees
+All Other Fees 11

-Total \$8,884 \$7,352
+Total \$10,098 \$ 9,711

-- (1) Fees for audit services billed in 2004 and 2003 consisted of: - Audit of the Company's annual financial statements and internal control over financial reporting (2004 only); - Reviews of the Company's quarterly financial statements; and - Statutory and regulatory audits, consents and other services related to SEC matters. - (2) Fees for audit-related services billed in 2004 and 2003 consisted of: - Due diligence associated with mergers and acquisitions; - Financial accounting and reporting consultations; - · Internal control advisory services; - · Employee benefit plan audits; and - Closing balance sheet audits and reviews of acquisitions and dispositions. - (3) Fees for tax services billed in 2004 and 2003 consisted of tax compliance and tax planning and advice: - Tax compliance services are services rendered based upon facts already in existence or transactions that have already occurred to document, compute, and obtain government approval for amounts to be included in tax filings consisting of: - i.
+- Pursuant to SEC guidance issued in 2005, fees paid to a company's independent auditor include those fees paid by pension plans.
+The fees for 2004 have been restated accordingly.
+Previously, only those fees paid directly by the Company to Deloitte & Touche were included. - (1) Fees for audit services billed in 2005 and 2004 consisted of: - Audit of the Company's annual financial statements and internal control over financial reporting; - Reviews of the Company's quarterly financial statements; - · Statutory and regulatory audits, consents and other services related to SEC matters; and - Financial accounting and reporting consultations. - (2) Fees for audit-related services billed in 2005 and 2004 consisted of: - Employee benefit plan audits; - Closing balance sheet audits and reviews of acquisitions and dispositions; - Due diligence associated with mergers and acquisitions; and - Internal control advisory services. - (3) Fees for tax services billed in 2005 and 2004 consisted of tax compliance and tax planning and advice: - Tax compliance services are services rendered, based upon facts already in existence or transactions that have already occurred, to document, compute, and obtain government approval for amounts to be included in tax filings consisting of:

+- i.
 Federal, foreign, state and local income tax return assistance; - ii.
-Other tax return assistance, including preparation of expatriate tax returns; - iii.
-Transfer pricing consultations; and - iv.
-Internal Revenue Code and foreign tax code technical consultations.

-- Tax planning services are services and advice rendered with respect to proposed transactions or services that alter the structure of a transaction to obtain an anticipated tax result.
+Transfer pricing consultations; and - iii.
+Internal Revenue Code and foreign tax code technical consultations. - Tax planning services are services and advice rendered with respect to proposed transactions or services that alter the structure of a transaction to obtain an anticipated tax result.
 Such services consisted of: - i.
 Tax advice related to the structural modification of employee benefit plans; and - ii.
 Tax advice related to an intra-group restructuring.

-Ratio of Tax Planning and Advice to Total Fees .90% 1.43%
+Ratio of Tax Planning and Advice to Total Fees